microsoft/vscode-docs/api/ux-guidelines/views.md

 ![Welcome Views](images/examples/welcome-view.png)

-*This example shows one primary action for the extension and the additional views have context about what to expect with links to documentation.*
+*This example shows one primary action for the extension with an additional link to documentation.*

 ## Views With Progress